-This Department employs information from a variety of sources to examine the labour market outcomes of both new and established migrants.
+The Department employs information from a variety of sources to examine the labour market outcomes of both new and established migrants.
 This includes the Department's Continuous Survey of Australia's Migrants (CSAM), which reports on outcomes for recently arrived migrants and their spouses.

 CSAM is an ongoing set of surveys primarily designed to provide information on labour market outcomes of recent migrants, and their spouses, from Australia's permanent Migration Program.
-It provides data across the various visa categories of the Skill stream, and the Partner visa category of the Family stream (which comprises around 85 per cent of the Family stream).
+It provides data across the various visa categories of the Skill stream and Family stream.

-Labour market outcomes of migrants are captured at their six-month and 18-month settlement periods.
-Migrants are surveyed six months after arrival (in the case of offshore migrants) or six months after visa grant (in the case of onshore migrants).
-A follow-up survey is then conducted 12 months later to examine how outcomes for a given cohort have changed.
+Labour market outcomes of migrants are captured at their six-month, 18-month and 30-month settlement periods, with the 30-month survey first included from 2019.
+Migrants are first surveyed six months after arrival (in the case of offshore migrants) or six months after visa grant (in the case of onshore migrants).
+The follow-up and final surveys are then conducted 12 months and 24 months later, respectively, to examine how outcomes for a given cohort have changed with additional settlement time in Australia.